 Generally speaking, to make serious money you’ve got to be in ‘the loop’ and I’m not.
 Being ‘in the loop’ means being part of the music mainstream.

-Popular music is one of Britain’s leading businesses and for the last 50 years or so, the biggest players have been major corporations.
-Led by accountants masquerading as cool dudes, these outfits are not only in ‘the loop’ they pretty much are the loop.
-The players all know each other, they’ve all worked in one another’s offices at some time or other and they all go to each other’s parties.
-Maybe they’ve even got the same accountancy qualifications.
+Popular music is one of Britain’s leading money-spinning businesses.
+And for the last 50 years or so, the biggest players have been major corporations.
+Led by lawyers and accountants with ponytails, masquerading as cool dudes, these outfits are not only in ‘the loop’ they pretty much are the loop.
+The players all know each other.
+They’ve all worked in one another’s offices at some time or other and they all go to each other’s parties.
+Maybe they’ve even got the same legal and accountancy qualifications.

-In my time I’ve been in on the ground floor of quite a few movements in popular music.
-Rock & Roll was before my time, as was the British Beat Boom of the early 1960s, but I was excited, moved and inspired by Peace, Love and Hippydom, which I was getting tired of when the Punk and New Wave movement started up in 1976.
-I was into punk months before the Sex Pistols signed to EMI and I desperately wanted to be part of it.
+In my time as a music promoter, I’ve been in on the ground floor of quite a few movements in popular music.
+I arrived after the Gold Years of Rock & Roll.
+I also arrived too late for the British Beat Boom of the early 1960s.
+But Peace, Love and Hippydom inspired me in the early to mid-1970s.
+But I was getting mighty tired of it when the Punk and New Wave movement erupted in 1976.
+Punk really inspired me and I desperately wanted to be part of it from the first minute I heard it.
 And I was, in my small way.
-The same went for several other, smaller movements, such as pub rock, Indie Rock and the Irish/ Country-punk explosion of the early 1980s that blew the Pogues out to an unsuspecting world.
+The same went for several other, smaller movements.
+Such as Pub Rock, Indie Rock and the Irish/ Country-punk explosion of the early 1980s.
+This is what blew the Pogues into an unsuspecting world.